-(Now, if you prefer not to use cognac, just leave it out.
-Add a few tablespoons of milk instead.
-But it really is a small amount)
+Now, if you prefer not to use cognac, leave it out.
+But add a few tablespoons of milk to compensate for the liquid.

 Sour Cherry & Chocolate Cake with Cognac Gugelhupf